 Celebrating 100 years of Excavations at Byblos

 The Directorate General of Antiquities and the Louvre have been leading a joint excavation in Byblos, Lebanon.
 The excavations – carved into rock – date back 4,000 years and have revealed subterranean tombs, consisting of a network of chambers, which contain many precious objects in outstanding condition.
 These tombs are the most important discovery at the site since the royal tombs were uncovered 100 years ago.
-To celebrate the centennial of excavations at Byblos, a UNESCO World Heritage site and the most visited archaeological site in Lebanon, the Louvre will exhibit a selection of these findings in partnership with the Directorate General of Antiquities of Lebanon in Spring 2022.
+To celebrate the centennial of excavations at Byblos, a UNESCO World Heritage site and the most visited archaeological site in Lebanon, the Louvre hosted an exhibition of a selection of these findings in partnership with the Directorate General of Antiquities of Lebanon in Spring 2022.